baseboxorg/google-cloud-container-setup/README.md

-# Docker setup for multi-Wordpress and HHVM on the Google Cloud setup
+# Docker setup for multi-Wordpress on the Google Cloud and CDN locations setup

+This setup will create lightning fast Wordpress installations on Google Cloud.
+This setup is not limited to only one solution.

 ## Setup the gateway server